awsdocs/aws-storagegateway-user-guide/doc_source/CreatingAnSMBFileShare.md

 1. Choose **Save** to complete the authentication\.

-   A message at the top of the **Gateways** section of your console indicates that your gateway successfully joined your AD domain\.
+   A message at the top of the **Gateways** section of your console indicates that your gateway "`Successfully joined domain`\."

+   If the banner displays the message `Invalid domain name/DNS name cannot be resolved`, this indicates the the specific endpoint was not found\.
+You might also see the error `Invalid users/Invalid password`, an authentication failure that you logon was not recognized by the domain service\.

+   The error message `The gateway cannot connect to the specified domain` may incidate that the user quota is exhausted\.
+The default limit allows each user to join up to ten \(10\) systems to a domain\.
+Another possible cause of this error is that the user did not have administrator privileges\.

+   Finally, an error that states `The specified request timed out` might indicate that there is a problem with your firewall rules not allowing access to the domain\.

 **To configure your SMB file share for guest access**